devserge/devserge/README.md

 I like programming things in PHP, and more specific the framework Laravel.
 The most projects I am programming for, are closed-source for my own business @GoedkoperVoIP.
 I am 19 years old and live in The Netherlands, Rotterdam.

 ## 🚀 My Projects
+The most of the projects I am working on our closed-source for my own company or for clients.

-At this moment all the projects I am working on are closed-source.
-This will change soon.
+At this moment I am also working on the open-source @bilifyio project.

 ## ✨ My Interests
 I am much interested in programming with PHP/Laravel and have a lot of passion for telecommunication service.
 I am running my own company, providing small businesses VoIP-services.